nosas/blog/performance_classification/article.md

 A confusion matrix is a core computer vision technique for visualizing and evaluating a classification model's performance.
 As the name suggests, a confusion matrix is a 2-dimensional table.

-From the confusion matrix, we can determine the number of true positives, true negatives, false positives, and false negatives.
+From the confusion matrix we can determine the number of true positives, true negatives, false positives, and false negatives.
 We'll shorten the names to TP, TN, FP, and FN, respectively.
 Using TP, TN, FP, and FN, we can calculate the model's accuracy, precision, recall, and F1-score.